 There are clear reasons for this difference.
 Korean brands keep their packaging simple and produce large volumes, which lowers their costs.
 Their formulas often use natural extracts that are gentle and affordable.

-So, to answer why Korean skincare is better than American, it is fair to say that Korean products stand out for their affordability, use of gentle natural ingredients, and creative packaging that improve the overall experience.
+Not necessarily. it is fair to say that Korean products stand out for their affordability, use of gentle natural ingredients, and creative packaging that improve the overall experience.

 Which Skincare Routine Should I Follow?